 “Wanderlust was born in me”James H. McKenzie P. 54

-In the early ’80s when James’ was only in his late teens, he decided to take his life into his own hands.
+In the early ’80s when James’ was only in his late teens, he decided to take his future into his own hands.
 James had enough of his family, of being moved from one place to another, and having to be brought in and cared for.
 He was pitied for being an orphan.
-He left his uncles home one early morning, with only some meat and half a crown in his pocket.
+He left his uncle’s home one early morning, with only some meat and half a crown in his pocket.
 He had the idea of walking to Portsmouth, to the seaside.
 He had no idea why, but the lust for adventure pulled him along.

 The adventure scared him.
 He was on edge for all the first day, the fear of being caught consuming his body.
 The policemen frightened him, and he set himself to avoid them.
 He did not eat; the concern was too much.
-He was uncertain of stopping anywhere overnight and ended up in a burnt down Inn alone in the end.
+He was uncertain of stopping anywhere overnight and ended up in a burnt down inn alone in the end.

 However he felt free on the road and although he was scared he did not regret the journey.
 He knew he could do anything he wanted on his own, and the idea thrilled him.

 On the second day, James woke up early to continue his journey.
 On his way, he smelt bacon, and this made him hungry.
 He followed the smell, and it brought him to a field, here he saw caravans and horses grazes.
 He could not believe his eyes.
 A woman stopped him, concerned for his well being she provided him with tea, eggs and bacon, with motherly care she gave him more food than one person needed.
-Eager to make sure he was safe.
+She was eager to make sure he was safe.

 James quickly noticed the circus were a friendly lot that looked after one another and being caring and giving to them, was natural.
 He was offered a job with them, and a place to live in the house on wheels, the caravan.

 “This was the commencement of seventy four years of show life”James H. McKenzie P. 58